kaperys/bttldnbnd.co/cocktails/_posts/2021-05-13-four-ways-with-whiskey.md

 ### BLT

 ![a BLT cocktail in a mason jar](/img/posts/four-ways-with-whiskey/blt-cocktail-wide.jpg "the BLT cocktail")
 <div class="cite">Image courtesy of <a href="https://unsplash.com/photos/7_sh64mY-v8" title="">@sigmund on unsplash.com</a></div>

-~~Bacon, lettuce & tomato~~ Oh wait, wrong blog post!
+~~Bacon, lettuce & tomato.~~ Oh wait, wrong blog post!
 This BLT is even more delicious than the sandwich.
 This one stands for Bourbon, Lemon & Tonic and this cocktail is the answer to all your warm Summer night whiskey cocktail needs.
 Light, refreshing, and oh-so-morish.
 What's not to love!
 The traditional whiskey for this cocktail is Bulleit Bourbon, but we love the vanilla notes that Maker's Mark Bourbon brings to our BLTs.
 If you order this in a bar, you can ask for bourbon & tonic water with a dash of lemon juice - it's a fairly new drink, so not so well known.

 Level of Difficulty: 1